GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

-1. Add the `CategoryMessageReceivedAsync` which store the category and prompt the user to confirm the ticket creation using the `PromptDialog.Confirm` method.
+1. Now add the `CategoryMessageReceivedAsync` method which stores the category and prompt the user to confirm the ticket creation using the `PromptDialog.Confirm` method.

     ``` csharp
     public async Task CategoryMessageReceivedAsync(IDialogContext context, IAwaitable<string> argument)